underscoreio/essential-scala/src/pages/sequencing/functions.md

 def fold[A](list: IntList, f: (Int, A) => A, end: A): A
 ~~~

-where we've used a generic type on the method to capture the variable return type.
+where we've used a generic type on the method to capture the changing return type.
 With this we can implement `double`.
 When we try to do so we'll see that type inference fails, so we have to give it a bit of help.

 ~~~ scala
 sealed trait IntList {